shane935/Blog/ChatGPTFeatureFiles.part2.md

 >```
 >

 The first response it generates includes a supplementary file that provides functions used to access various elements on the page.
-Personally I don't like this pattern but you can see it [here](InitialResponse.md)
+Personally, I don't like this pattern, but you can see it [here](InitialResponse.md)

-It always requires requires a couple of iterations back and forth to write the code with the style and structure you would like.
+It always requires a couple of iterations back and forth to write the code with the style and structure you would like.

-Here is the follow up prompt I used to get it looking the way I would like
+Here is the follow-up prompt I used to get it looking the way I would like:

 > Could you make few changes
 >